TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-25-how-to-deprecate-php-package-without-leaving-anyone-behind.md

 ### 1. Explain Why

-"This package is deprecated" isn't really satisfying, is it?
+"This package is deprecated" isn't satisfying, is it?

-It common effect that people most likely accept change with [**an explanation behind it**](https://startwithwhy.com/).
+It's common psychological effect that people accept change with [**an explanation behind it**](https://startwithwhy.com/) more than without it.

 ### 2. Suggest Replacement

 Software develops all the time.
 New and better packages are born everyday.
 It so much helpful if you suggest a way to go.
-It doesn't have to share 100 % features of your package. **A package that you'd use if your package won't exist is just fine**.
+It doesn't have to share 100 % features of your package. **A package that you'd use if your package won't exist is fine**.

 You can combine both [like this](/blog/2016/03/10/autowired-controllers-as-services-for-lazy-people/):